egvijayanand/dotnet-maui-toolkit/README.md

 It depends on [VijayAnand.MauiToolkit.Core](https://www.nuget.org/packages/VijayAnand.MauiToolkit.Core/) NuGet package.

-To start with, implements the concrete definition of the abstractions defined in Core package:
+To start with, implement the concrete definition of the abstractions defined in the Core package:

 * Dialogs - `DialogService` (works with MainPage or Shell definition)
   - Additional abstraction specific to .NET MAUI with `FlowDirection`